eregs/regulations-site/README.md

 Requirements are retrieved and/or build automatically via pip (see below).

-* lxml - Used to convert strings into XML for processing
 * requests - Client library for reading data from an API

 If running tests: